-Backcountry Hiking: If you’re more into the backcountry, multi-day hikes, read more on the National Park Service website.
-You’ll want to apply for permits in advance.
+If you’re more into backcountry, multiday hikes, read more on the National Park Service website.
+Apply for permits in advance.

 Leaving No Trace

-Please endeavor to leave no trace when enjoying nature, in Glacier National Park, and anywhere you may be.
-That means packing out all your trash, always staying on trail, not picking any flowers, and only camping in designated spots.
+Please endeavor to leave no trace when enjoying nature in Glacier National Park (and anywhere you may go).
+That means packing out all your trash, always staying on the trail, not picking any flowers, and only camping in designated spots.

 The best way to avoid the crowds in Glacier is to head there during a shoulder season.
-September is apparently the most beautiful time in the park, provided there aren’t fires closing it for the season.
-You can also snowshoe in the park in the winter, and enjoy the heavier water flow and higher lakes in the spring.
+September is apparently the most beautiful time in the park, provided there aren’t fires that close it for the season.
+You can also snowshoe in the winter, and enjoy the heavier water flow and higher lakes in the spring.

 The Bob Marshall Wilderness is also a great option.
-Locals refer to this as the ‘local’ Glacier NP since there are so few people and the views are spectacular as well.
-The area of land in the Bob Marshall Wilderness is even more expansive, and is best for multi-day hikes since the only way to access most of the wilderness is by horse or foot.
-Dropstone Outfitting is a local, female-owned and run company who took me out for a day hike and left me wanting a longer, multi-day hiking experience!
+Locals refer to this as the “local” Glacier National Park since there are so few people and the views are spectacular as well.
+It is even more expansive, and is best for multiday hikes, since the only way to access most of the wilderness is by horse or foot.
+Dropstone Outfitting is a local women-owned, women-run company that took me out for a day hike and left me wanting a longer, multiday experience!

 The West Glacier Village was so nice!
-They seemed pretty new, had a sitting area, and a full kitchen available.
+It seemed pretty new, had a sitting area, and a full kitchen.
 I’ll definitely stay there again next time I visit Glacier.

-I hope this post helped you to find some amazing picks for your trip to Glacier National Park.
-There are so many things to do there, but it’s all so beautiful that you can’t really go wrong.
+I hope this post helped you to find some amazing destinations for your trip to Glacier National Park.
+There are so many things to do there, but then again, it’s all so beautiful that you can’t really go wrong.